Skip to content

 • by

 The constellations in tonight’s sky host many familiar star patterns.
-For northern observers, autumn is the best time of the year to see the Northern Cross in Cygnus (the Swan), Cassiopeia’s W, and the Great Square of Pegasus.
-These bright, recognizable asterisms dominate the evening sky.
+For northern observers, autumn is the best time of the year to see Cassiopeia’s W, the Segment of Perseus, and the Great Square of Pegasus.
+These three bright asterisms are high above the horizon in the evening.

 The night sky tonight looks different depending on the location.
 The constellation maps below show the sky at around 10 pm in the mid-northern, equatorial, and mid-southern latitudes.